Event Program

 Speakers:

-1. Randi Hagerman, François Bolduc, University of California Davis
+1. Randi Hagerman, University of California Davis and François Bolduc, University of Alberta

 “Mechanisms of Action, Safety, and Results of the Trial on Metabolism and Behavioral Measures”